globocom/alchemetrics/README.md

 Each metric report creates a new event that follows the GenStage flow.
 With the help of the [ConsumerSupervisor](https://hexdocs.pm/gen_stage/ConsumerSupervisor.html), your metrics are distributed with little impact to the application performance.

 ## Reports
 Reports are made via calls to Alchemetrics functions.
-It is through reports that Alchemetrics stores a value for it to be measured and sent to the backends.
+It is through reports that Alchemetrics stores a value to be measured and sent to the backends.
 Further details about reports can be found in the documentation available in HexDocs.

 ## Backends